 Ginger

 Ginger is a great natural remedy for dogs with upset stomachs.
 It helps to coat the gut and protect it from irritation.
 It also helps to calm the stomach and reduce nausea.
-You can consume Ginger via a capsule or in tea.
+Ginger can be given in capsule form or as tea.

 Basil